-- No holes, frays, rips, or tears which are revealing or inappropriate; - See-through clothing; - Sleeveless shirts, blouses, without appropriate (tight-fitting) armholes; - Deep-scooped necklines; - Clothing that shows the bare midriff, bare back or the bare shoulders; - Pajamas, bedroom shoes, or other sleepwear; - Articles of clothing which advertise or display the symbols of drugs, tobacco products or alcoholic beverages; - Clothing which may be considered racially insensitive or which displays or implies profane or obscene language or symbols; - Emblems, insignias, badges, tattoos, or other symbols where the effect thereof is to unreasonably attract the attention of other students or cause disruption or interference with the operation of the school;

-- Headgear is prohibited and must be kept out of sight on the school campus during the school day.
+- No holes, frays, rips, or tears, which are revealing or inappropriate, above the mid-thigh; - See-through clothing; - Sleeveless shirts, blouses, without appropriate (tight-fitting) armholes; - Deep-scooped necklines; - Clothing that shows the bare midriff, bare back or the bare shoulders; - Pajamas, bedroom shoes, or other sleepwear; - Articles of clothing which advertise or display the symbols of drugs, tobacco products or alcoholic beverages; - Clothing which may be considered racially insensitive or which displays or implies profane or obscene language or symbols; - Emblems, insignias, badges, tattoos, or other symbols where the effect thereof is to unreasonably attract the attention of other students or cause disruption or interference with the operation of the school; - For middle school, head gear is prohibited and must be kept out of sight on the school campus during the school day.
 This includes, but is not limited to, caps, hats, hoods, bandanas, wave caps, sweatbands, sunglasses, or any other head covering.
 No combs, rakes, curlers, or picks can be worn in the hair.
-Exceptions for religious or medical reasons to be granted by the principal. - Chains hanging from wallets or clothing; - Exposure of undergarments of any type; - Display or wearing of any gang articles, paraphernalia or clothing that can be construed as being gang related (e.g. bandanas, sweat bands, head rags, etc.); - Jewelry that is offensive, distracts, or is studded or pointed is unacceptable.
+Exceptions for religious or medical reasons to be granted by the principal. - For high school, this regulation may vary.
+Head wear of any kind that obscures a student's face or identity will not be permitted.
+Any head wear of any kind that is deemed by school administration as a distraction or interfering with a teacher's ability to engage, teach and/or communicate with students will not be permitted.
+Exceptions for religious or medical reasons to be granted by the principal. - Chains hanging from wallets or clothing; - Exposure of undergarments of any type; - Display or wearing of any gang articles, paraphernalia or clothing that can be construed as being gang related (e.g., bandanas, sweat bands, head rags, etc.). - Jewelry that is offensive, distracts, or is studded or pointed is unacceptable.
 Heavy chains are not allowed.